How Does Trading In A Vehicle Work?

 *For a limited time, we’re accepting all vehicle makes, models and years and if you trade in before September 30th, we’ll give you minimum $1500, guaranteed.

 If you’re still paying off a car, you can still trade it in!
-But how do you trade in a vehicle with a loan?
-The process is actually very similar.
-With a non-loan trade-in, the value of your car can be put towards a new vehicle.
-When you’re trading in a financed vehicle, the value of your car becomes credit towards your loan.
+But how does it work when trading in a car with a loan?
+The process is actually very similar: With a non-loan trade-in, the value of your car can be put toward a new car.
+When you’re trading in a financed vehicle, the value of your car becomes credit toward your loan.

 There’s a chance this credit will cover the remainder of your loan but if it doesn’t, your loan will roll over (minus the amount you were given for your used vehicle).
 You’ll then have one singular loan for your upgraded vehicle.

-Yes, you CAN trade in a leased vehicle!
+Yes, trading in a car that’s leased is possible!
 We’ll walk you through how it works so you can decide if it’s the best option for you.

 Your lease contract has ended and you want to trade the vehicle in for a new one.